Invisalign ® Clear Aligners

 Shouldn’t I Just Get Normal Braces if I Want Straighter Teeth?

 If it ain’t broke, don’t fix it.
 Traditional metal braces are an excellent orthodontic option for straightening teeth.
 In fact, there are certain orthodontic conditions that cannot be treated with Invisalign.
 Such cases still require a more traditional orthodontic approach.
-However, the idea of having a fixed appliance in the mouth for a year or more is enough to turn some people off.
-Enter clear aligners like Invisalign.
+Still, up to 90% of the cases that can be treated with metal braces can be treated with Invisalign.
+So if the idea of having a fixed appliance in the mouth for a year or more is enough to turn you off, consider Invisalign.

 Invisalign can help in the treatment of a variety of orthodontic concerns, including: